jorbDehmel/tera/README.md

 followed by a newline.

 If the tryte has a 2 in the largest trit, it is outputted as a C++ char.

+## Memory sectors

+These are not extensively tested, but they allow for memory size upgrades from 1 kilotryte to 27.
+A wrapper program could also link them to files or drives and the CPU could use them accordingly with little modification.